 Blue Line K9 holds a few odor recognition classes each year.
 Those classes will focus on how to teach your dog to recognize an odor and alert you to the presence of that odor.
 This skill is an extremely rewarding experience for you and your dog.
 Take this new skill and compete in competitions through NACSW or AKC Scent Work trails for an even more rewarding experience.
 Learn from our experience as Police K9 Handlers to teach your dog this new skill.

-Recognized odors for AKC and NACSW; Birch, Anise, Clove, and Cypress.
+Recognized odors for AKC and NACSW; Birch (Betula lenta), Anise, Clove, and Cypress.
 Each handler will need their own scent kit.
 Scent kit options below.

 The class meets once a week for 6 weeks for an hour and a half.
 The first class for 2019 will start March 16th and continue for the next six Saturdays.
 The class will teach you how to take what your dog knows how to do best and use it to amaze you.
 The classes will start by teaching your dog how to use their nose to find its food or toy.
 Then we teach you how transition from associating the odor of the food or toy to the odors recognized by AKC and NACSW.